Raathigesh/wiretap/README.md

   <h3 align="center">Stare into the soul of your observables</h3>
 </div>

+# Work in progress.
+App is coming soon.

 Monitor (Wiretap) your mobx observables and update observables from the dashboard.
 Inspired by [Reactotron](https://github.com/infinitered/reactotron).

 ## Features